WEATHER, THUNDERSTORMS, LIGHTNING, AND MORE

 WEATHER, THUNDERSTORMS AND LIGHTNING

-While doing research for our (Chic & David) website,
+While doing research for ouwebsite,

 I came across the following interesting facts and figures that I thought I’d pass along.